tristantapson8/HourTracker/README.md

 # HourTracker
-Simple read/write app to keep track of work schedule and hours
+Simple read/write app to keep track of work schedule and hours (work in progress)

 cmd instructions:
   javac className.java, then java className